Why API Specs Break AI Agents and How to Fix Them Before MCP Launch

 Replace placeholders with scenario-based examples.
 Show a normal success case, a boundary case, and at least one recoverable error.
 For high-value endpoints, include examples that reflect real product workflows: onboarding a customer, creating a project, syncing a spec, publishing docs, rotating an API key, or reversing a failed action.

-For MCP, this is especially important because exposed tools can invite direct action.
-A safe launch should define which endpoints are read-only, which endpoints can mutate state, and which endpoints require explicit user confirmation before execution.
+This matters more for MCP, because exposed tools can invite direct action.
+A safe launch defines which endpoints are read-only, which can mutate state, and which require explicit user confirmation before execution.
+Audit your API around three permission layers:

 - Who can discover the endpoint?